stefkeve/chapel_cray_imi_examples/README.md

 ./example <<arguments>>
 ```

-Or you can use shell script to build all example
+Or you can use shell script to build all examples

 ```
 chmod +x build.sh